Vince McMahon: Feud with Stone Cold Steve Austin (1997–1999)

 In December 1997 on Raw Is War, the night after D-Generation X: In Your House, McMahon talked about the behavior and attitude of Stone Cold Steve Austin, such as Austin having assaulted WWF Commissioner Sgt.
 Slaughter and commentators such as Jim Ross and McMahon himself.
 Mr. McMahon demanded that Austin defend his Intercontinental Championship against The Rock in a rematch.
 As in the previous match, Austin used his pickup truck as a weapon against The Rock and the Nation of Domination gang.
 Austin decided to forfeit the title to The Rock, but instead, Austin gave The Rock a Stone Cold Stunner and knocked McMahon off the ring ropes.

-During the storyline between Austin and Michaels, McMahon involved Mike Tyson, who joined D-Generation X. During the WrestleMania XIV main event during which Mike Tyson turned on Shawn Michaels and assisted Austin in becoming WWF Champion.
+During the storyline between Austin and Michaels, McMahon involved Mike Tyson, who joined D-Generation X (DX).
+During the WrestleMania XIV main event, Mike Tyson turned on Shawn Michaels and assisted Austin in becoming WWF Champion.
 After Austin won the title, McMahon sent Dude Love to defeat Austin at Unforgiven and Over the Edge: In Your House, where Austin retained.
-By employing the services of The Undertaker and Kane, McMahon set up a triple threat match for the WWF Championship at Breakdown: In Your House, in which Undertaker and Kane could only win by pinning Austin.
-At Breakdown, Austin lost the title after being pinned simultaneously by both Undertaker and Kane.
-However, no new champion was crowned.
+By employing the services of The Undertaker and Kane, McMahon set up a triple threat match for the WWF Championship between Austin, The Undertaker, and Kane at Breakdown: In Your House, in which The Undertaker and Kane could only win by pinning Austin.
+At Breakdown, Austin lost the title after he was pinned simultaneously by The Undertaker and Kane, neither of whom became champion.

 The following night on Raw Is War, McMahon attempted to announce a new WWF Champion.
 He held a presentation ceremony and introduced The Undertaker and Kane.
 After saying that both deserved to be the WWF Champion, Austin drove a Zamboni into the arena and attacked McMahon before police officers stopped him, and arrested him.
 Because The Undertaker and Kane both failed to defend McMahon from Austin, McMahon did not name a new champion, but instead made a match at Judgment Day: In Your House between The Undertaker and Kane with Austin as the special referee.
 This prompted The Undertaker and Kane to attack Mr. McMahon, injuring his ankle because he gave them the finger behind their backs.

 At Judgement Day, there was still no champion crowned as Austin declared himself the winner after counting a double pinfall three count for both men.
 McMahon ordered the WWF Championship to be defended in a 14-man tournament named Deadly Games at Survivor Series in 1998.
 McMahon made sure that Mankind reached the finals because Mankind had visited McMahon in the hospital after McMahon was sent to the hospital by The Undertaker and Kane.
 He also awarded Mankind the WWF Hardcore Championship due to his status as a hardcore wrestling legend.
 Originally, McMahon was acting as he if he was helping out Mankind during the match.